SoK: Log Based Transparency Enhancing Technologies: Essential Mechanisms

 \section{Essential Mechanisms}

-Transparency enhancing technologies require several essential mechanisms, logging mechanisms, sanitisation mechanisms that process the data into a format suitable for release, release and query mechanisms, and external mechanisms to make use of transparency.
+This section introduces transparency enhancing technologies based on logging mechanisms, sanitisation mechanisms that process the data into a format suitable for release, release and query mechanisms, and external mechanisms to make use of transparency.
+Figure~\ref{fig:mechanisms} illustrates where each mechanism takes place and the parties it relates to.